Atlas-Nirav/Atlas-Standard/docs/01_Vision/Mission.md

 # Our Commitment

-Every feature we build, every engineering model we develop, every reasoning system we create, and every line of code we write must move us toward one purpose:
+Every decision we make, every capability we build, and every system we create must move Atlas toward one purpose:

-Creating an Engineering Intelligence Operating System that helps people design, build, understand, and continuously evolve the built environment through enduring engineering intelligence.
+Creating an Engineering Intelligence Operating System that enables humanity to understand, design, build, and continuously evolve the built environment through enduring engineering intelligence.

 ---

+> **Atlas understands buildings rather than merely representing them.**
+>
 > **Engineering knowledge should never be lost.
-Every building should make the next building better.**
+It should compound across generations.**

 — Atlas